pbiecek/mi2-summer-22/survxai.md

 ## What shall be completed by the end of the project?
 - Updating the survxai package to the DALEX-compatible version (in terms of the logic/structure, the way of usage, and the style of the created visual explanations); the way it is used and the style of the created visual explanations);
-- Adding new types of explanations to the package - e.g., survSHAP (currently the method under development), [survLIME](https://www.sciencedirect.com/science/article/abs/pii/S0950705120304044?dgcid=rss_sd_all);
+- Adding new types of explanations to the package - e.g., survSHAP (the newly created method; paper is in preparation), [survLIME](https://www.sciencedirect.com/science/article/abs/pii/S0950705120304044?dgcid=rss_sd_all);
 - Updating the package documentation and creating new vignettes;
 - Experiments related to the application of functional data analysis to explain survival models and the use-cases of the package;